cyber-sushi/makima/README.md

 - Hotplug to connect and disconnect your controllers whenever you want
 - Connect multiple controllers at the same time so your little brother can join and close your IDE when you least expect it
 - Supports wired and Bluetooth connections
-- Written in Rust so it's blazingly fast or something (it only uses 3.5 MB of RAM)
+- Written in Rust so it's blazingly fast or something? (it only uses 3.5 MB of RAM)

 ## Tested controllers:
 - DualShock 2